zyedidia/generic/README.md

 best practices are.
 This project is an attempt to become familiar with Go's generics and determine what works well and what doesn't.
 If you have feedback on the implementation, please open an issue for further discussion.
-Some topics for discussion include the iterator API, and custom comparable types.
+Some topics for discussion include the iterator API, and the use of custom comparable types.

 # Contributing